John Downes (regicide): Background

 John Downes' family had moved southwards from Cheshire to Warwickshire.
 They were said to be able to trace their Cheshire lineage back to 864 AD, according to John Parsons Earwaker's History of East Cheshire.
-It is said that when the King came hunting in Macclesfield Forest, a Downes held the King's stirrup whilst he mounted, while Lord Stanley was to hold that of Downes.
-Stanley refused on the basis of rank, instead pointing his whip at Downes' stirrup.
+It is said that when the King came hunting in Macclesfield Forest, a Downes held the King's stirrup whilst he mounted, while the Earl of Derby was to hold that of Downes.
+Derby refused on the basis of rank, instead pointing his whip at Downes' stirrup.

 As far back as 864 AD there is mention of the family.

 It is said that certain Cheshire estates belonged to the ‘Ancient Family of Downes and Taxall’ which did service to Earl Edwin of Chester, brother in law to Harold, one of the Saxon kings of Mercia.

 The historian, Ormerod states that for many centuries these estates ‘were for many centuries owned by the ancient family of Downes and Taxall’.